Can dogs get cataracts?

 The term cataract is used for any opacity in the lens of the eye.
 Some are congenital and develop slowly through the dog’s life; others are caused by trauma, infection, inflammation, or toxins affecting the eye.
 Diabetes causes rapid formation of cataracts in older dogs, and, finally, cataracts can develop simply as a result of old age.

 Age-related cataracts are usually small and do not limit vision too much.
 Larger cataracts can cause total blindness, but if they develop slowly a dog can learn to navigate his world using smell, hearing, and touch.
 Your vet can explain more about the type of cataract your dog has and the likely effect on his vision.
 Cataract surgery in dogs can be very successful, but first the ophthalmic vet must check that the retina at the back of the eye is functioning, or the surgery will be useless.
-Usually only one eye is treated as this is enough to allow dogs to see what dogs need to see.
+Once your dog has had a full ophthalmic examination, you can discuss with the surgeon whether it is best for your dog, to have one or both eyes operated on.

 Advanced cataracts will make a dog blind, but early changes may not affect vision.
 It is quite possible that your dog has nuclear sclerosis, a hardening of the lens which occurs in all older dogs and has little effect on vision.
 Next time you are at the vet's ask them to check.